Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • one named action or owner

-6. Executive pages should earn trust immediately
+Executive pages earn trust through boring virtues

-7. What I cut first
+What I cut first

 The story usually improves the moment the page becomes slightly less proud of itself.

-8. A practical review checklist
+A review checklist

-Before shipping a dashboard page, I ask:
+Before I ship a dashboard page, I ask:

 • Can I say the page's question in one sentence?